 Headquartered in København V, the bank provides retail banking products and services to natural persons and legal entities that are based in Denmark.
 Founded in 1919, the bank employs 1,063 staff.
 As of 2016, its total income was US$289 million and its total assets were valued at US$7 billion.

 The bank was founded in 1967 and offers retail, private and corporate banking products and services to individuals and business customers.
 With 3,987 employees, it is headquartered in Silkeborg and is also present in France, Denmark, Gibraltar, Germany, Switzerland, and the Netherlands.
 In 2016, the bank posted a total income of US$1 billion and total assets of US$92.7 billion.

-Established in 1970, Sydbank is into private, commercial and retail banking.
-The bank was formed as result of the merger of four local banks.
+Established in 1970, Sydbank offers private, commercial, and retail banking.
+The bank was formed as result of the merger of four local banks in Denmark.
 Sydbank operates throughout Denmark, in northern Germany, and Switzerland.
 The bank employs 2,037 staff.
 As of 2016, the total income of the bank was US$701 million and total assets were valued at US$23 billion.

 Nordea Kredit Realkreditaktieselskab is a subsidiary of Stockholm-based Nordea Bank AB.
 The bank provides mortgage loans.
 It employs 103 staff in Denmark and is headquartered in Copenhagen.
 In 2016, the bank reported a total income of US$408.34 million and total assets of US$69.06 billion.

 Founded in 1960, the bank provides mortgage lending services.
 The bank employs 173 staff and is headquartered in Copenhagen.
 As of 2016, the total income of the bank was US$199 million and total assets were valued at US$25 billion.

-Another of the oldest banks in Denmark, Spar Nord was established in 1824 and offers retail banking products and services to individuals and SMEs, including loans, payment cards, cash management, as well as a wide range of savings, insurance and pension products.
+Another of the oldest banks in Denmark, Spar Nord was established in 1824 and offers retail banking products and services to individuals and SMEs, including loans, payment cards, cash management, as well as a wide range of savings, insurance, and pension products.
 The bank employs 1,350 staff and is headquartered in Aalborg.
 As of 2016, the bank’s total income amounted to US$500 million and total assets reached US$1,225 billion.

 Established in 1992, Saxo Bank is an investment bank.
 The bank employs 1,500 staff and is headquartered in Hellerup.